aut0nate/Linux-Commands/README.md

 # Display all running processes for the current user in a simple format
 ps

-# Display a full-format listing of all processes currently running
+# Display detailed information about running processes for all users in a detailed format
+ps -au

+# Display detailed information about all running processes including processes not attached to a terminal, such as system daemons
 ps -aux

-# Display all running processes for the current user in a detailed format
-ps -f

-# Display detailed information about all running processes
-ps -ef

 # Display processes sorted by CPU usage in descending order
 ps -aux --sort=-%cpu